spookhorror/ARTisan/README.md

 - A **rooted** device (needs `dex2oat` and write access to the app's install dir).
 - The target app must already be **installed** (ARTisan patches an installed package).
-- Tested on Android 11 to 16 (arm64).
+- Android 11 to 16 (arm64).
 Format is version-agnostic by design.

 ## Usage